Board of Directors

 Lynne Plambeck, President

 Lynne Plambeck received a Bachelor of Arts degree from California State University at Northridge in 1974.
 She went on to two years of graduate work with additional extension courses in business management, accounting, personnel and production control.
-She has owned and managed a small recycling business for the past 25 years.
+She owned and managed a small recycling business for 25 years.

 Lynne served as an elected Board member of the Newhall County Water District first elected in 1993.
 Then served on the Santa Clarita Valley Water Agency after their merger until Dec 2022.
 She also served as the Special District alternate representative to the Local Agency Formation Commission (This commission oversees annexations and organization of local government).
 As part of her public service commitment, she has served on many water-related committees including the Ground Water and Water Quality Committee of the Association of California Water Agencies and the Ground Water Collaborative.

 Lynne is a dedicated conservationist and donates her time extensively to many local and national conservation organizations.
-She recieved the Sierra Club’s highest conservation award (the Weldon Heald Award) for her work to protect the Santa Clara River.
+She received the Sierra Club Angeles Chapter’s highest conservation award (the Weldon Heald Award) as well as a National Sierra Club service award for her work to protect the Santa Clara River .
 She was honored as Democratic Woman of the year from the Santa Clarita Valley in 2003, 2014 and 2022 and received the Carla Bard Award for Water Advocacy at the 2001 Water Policy Conference in Los Angeles.
-She served as a Board member for Friends of the Santa Clara River from its founding in 1993 to present, is an active member of the Sierra Club and a Board Member of Public Officials for Water and Environmental Reform.
+She has served as a Board member for Friends of the Santa Clara River from its founding in 1993 to present, is an active member of the Sierra Club and a Board Member of Public Officials for Water and Environmental Reform.

 Her personal interests are photography, skiing and classical music.